dphdmn/slidingPuzzleAnimation/README.md

 # Sliding Puzzle Animation with ffmpeg and image_gen

 SlidingPuzzleAnimation is a Python script that creates captivating videos of sliding puzzle solutions using ffmpeg and image_gen.
 This versatile script supports various puzzle sizes, ranging from 3x3 to 10x10, with automatic detection of the dimensions.
-The animation's smoothness is adjustable, allowing you to set any reasonable value for ticks per second (tps).
+The animation's smoothness is adjustable, allowing you to set any reasonable value for turns per second (tps).

 ## Requirements